khulnasoft/startgpt/docs/docs/CONTRIBUTING.md

 The `DEFAULT_NUM_CTX` environment variable can be used to limit the maximum number of context values used by the qwen2.5-coder model.
 For example, to limit the context to 24576 values (which uses 32GB of VRAM), set `DEFAULT_NUM_CTX=24576` in your `.env.local` file.

-First off, thank you for considering contributing to Startgpt.new!
+First off, thank you for considering contributing to Startgpt!
 This fork aims to expand the capabilities of the original project by integrating multiple LLM providers and enhancing functionality.
-Every contribution helps make Startgpt.new a better tool for developers worldwide.
+Every contribution helps make Startgpt a better tool for developers worldwide.

 ## 📋 Table of Contents
 - [Code of Conduct](#code-of-conduct)